vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 ![image](/assets/2023-10-11/060.png)

 We'll use the `root_name` text control to host our tapped event.
-We resize it to cover most of the template, so it's easily pressable.
+We resize it to cover most of the template, so it's easily clickable.
 Finally, we add a tapped event that switches the variable to the appropriate one.

 ![image](/assets/2023-10-11/070.png)